seomoz/Social-Authority-SDK/README.md

 ====================

 Social Authority helps you find, optimize, and engage your Twitter audience.
 It's a 1 to 100 point scale that measures a user's influential content on Twitter.
 More than just another self-focused metric, Social Authority helps you discover other influential tweeters with high engagement.
+You can read more about it at [http://followerwonk.com/social-authority]()

 * [Code Examples](https://github.com/seomoz/Social-Authority-SDK/tree/master/code-examples)
 * [Language Libraries](https://github.com/seomoz/Social-Authority-SDK/tree/master/client-libraries)